translate/pootle/docs/server/upgrading.rst

 Pootle can easily be upgraded to newer versions to get the benefit of the newest versions.
 Here are some tips to make the process easier:

-Familiarise yourself with :doc:`important changes <../changelog>` in Pootle over the versions.
+Familiarize yourself with :doc:`important changes <../changelog>` in Pootle over the versions.
 If you are upgrading to Pootle 2.x from Pootle 1.x, have a look at the :doc:`database_migration` page first, although some of the issues on this page could still be relevant.